Clinical Development Strategy In Rare Diseases

 Producing quality clinical trial data

-Utilizing the designs that require minimum resources yet yield efficient and quality data is often challenging and can be defined in strategic planning.
+Utilizing designs that require minimum resources yet yield efficient and quality data is often challenging and can be defined in strategic planning.

 - Measuring clinical trial outcomes, especially in rare disease patients, is challenging as they often exhibit diversity in their clinical presentation and histories.